Roya-CV4Africa/Roya-CV4Africa/README.md

 Our community members have helped in multiple initiatives and/or projects that are listed below:
 * CV4Africa Workshop in DLIndaba next year.
 We are working on organizing a computer vision for Africa workshop with two tracks of submissions (Datasets - Methods).
 Where the first track focuses on datasets for Africans on applications that are relevant to us, while the second track is about the algorithms, architectures and computer vision approaches that serve our African communities.
 We are also working with Zindi to host a challenge as part of the workshop.
 * Computer Vision for Africa, A Survey.
 We are currently working together on building a survey for both datasets and methods that are for Africans and by Africans.
 Part of the survey we aim as well to list the applications and datasets that we currently have a need for but are under-explored by the current CV research.
 * Weekly Reading Groups on Sundays 3:00 pm UTC.
-We have studied fundamentals of meta-learning, fewshot learning and different works in the area we also covered the fundamentals of vision transformers and had one hands-on practical on it.
-Next we are focusing on medical image processing application and a continuation of studying recent vision transformers research.
+We have studied fundamentals of meta-learning, fewshot learning, and vision transformers.
+Additionally, we had one hands-on practical on ViTs.
+Next we are focusing on medical image processing application and a continuation of studying recent vision transformers research and their intersection with medical image processing.